jpsiegel/Projects/readme.md

-Project Portafolio with work on AI and Complex System Simulation
+Project Portafolio with work on Machine Learning and Complex System Simulation